Digital versus Traditional Impressions

 Nov 23, 2021

 Dental impressions provide the groundwork for all restorative treatments.
 Every dental restoration case is based on the quality of the impression.
 When you have a poor impression, it can lead to costly remakes, delays, and improper fit.
 While traditional impressions are still widely used today, the development of new intraoral digital scanners to produce digital impressions has thrived over the past decade.
-So how does this new technology stack-up?
+So how does this new technology stack up?
 Let’s find out.

 Benefits of Digital Impressions